gcanti/tcomb/README.md

 ## Lightweight

-3KB gzipped.
+3KB gzipped, no dependencies.

 ## Domain Driven Design

 Write complex domain models in a breeze and with a small code footprint.
-Supported types:
+Supported types / combinators:

 * user defined types
 * structs